The Best AI Novel Writer in 2026

 | Inkfluence AI | $9.99 (1 month) | Included | Included | Included | $9.99 |

-Cover pricing uses 99designs DIY tier as a baseline; human designer commissions run $300 to $1,500.
-Audiobook pricing uses Findaway Voices ACX narration averages.
-EPUB conversion priced via Reedsy Book Editor.
-Prices verified April 2026.
-Inkfluence AI is the only tool on the list where one subscription covers all four outputs.
+Cover pricing uses DIY tools (Canva, PlaceIt) at the baseline; 99designs contests start at $299, and human designer commissions run $300 to $1,500.
+Audiobook pricing reflects third-party AI narration services (Speechify Studio, ElevenLabs Studio) for novel-length books; human Findaway/ACX narration runs $1,000 to $4,000 for a 60,000-word novel at $150 to $500 per finished hour.
+EPUB conversion is free via Reedsy Book Editor; Vellum is $199.99 one-time for ebook formatting.
+Prices verified May 2026.
+Inkfluence AI is the only tool on the list where one subscription covers all four outputs at the all-included tier.

 Before the rankings